Getting Rid of Period Cramps by Putting Weed in Your Vagina

 Tim Drennan, Foria’s Director or Product Development and “resident scientist,” explains how THC and CBD help with cramping: “If you view pain as frequencies, as a huge jagged piece like you’re looking at a radio signal, if you look at pleasure or baseline stimulation, it’s a long, nice, flowing, gentle wave,” Drennan says, “What THC does on the nerve terminal, is it modulates out the high frequency signals.
 It doesn’t allow the high frequency signals to go through.
 That’s how it is able to modulate pain and still not produce sensation or reduce nerve control.
 Whereas an opiate just blocks it.”
 Inflammation can also cause pain.
 According to Drennan, the CBD “reduces inflammation through your immune system actually, the cells that control inflammation.”

 As marijuana continues to conquer America, it’s important to understand the differences between the cannabinoids CBD and THC.
 “The pharmacology of them is completely different.
 And THC is psychoactive.
 CBD is non-psychoactive,” says Drennan.
 In states where cannabis is legal, you can even purchase CBD pills, and experience the pain-relieving, cancer-fighting, anti-inflammatory, and anxiety-reducing properties of CBD.
-CBD also works to counteract some of the less desirable effects of THC — that too stoned, paranoid, jittery feeling.
+CBD also works to counteract some of the less desirable effects of THC – that too stoned, paranoid, jittery feeling.
+Before you buy any CBD products, we recommend checking out something like these CBD tinctures reviewed to make sure you’re buying a good product.

 As you learn about the chemical structure of different strains, understanding the difference between CBD and THC and the levels found in various strains can make it easier to choose what you’re looking for.
 In states where weed is legal, patients have the luxury of medical marijuana doctors and budtenders at dispensaries to help them select what’s the best strain for them.
 Each serving of Foria Relief contains 60mg of THC and 10mg of CBD.